 The magnificent Arthur's Seat is an extinct volcano within Holyrood Park.
 It is the highest peak in a group of hills at the centre of the park, sitting next to the Salisbury Crags cliffs.
 Arthur's Seat can be climbed from almost all directions, and there are several routes of varying levels of difficulty to choose from.
 You can even drive part-way up for a shorter walk.
 Those that reach the summit are rewarded with stunning panoramic city views.

 If you're looking for self-catering accommodation in Edinburgh, within walking distance of Holyrood Park and Arthur's Seat, look no further!
-Here at Lets Get Local, we have a range of Edinburgh holiday homes, some located very close to the park.
+Here at Lets Get Local, we have a range of holiday homes close to Holyrood Park.
 Please take a look and get in touch if we can help you to plan your visit.

 "What an amazing property.
 The rooms, décor, equipment, furnishings, etc were all high end and luxurious.
 Brilliant central location.
 We would highly recommend a stay here.
 Only problem is you might not want to leave."

 "Lorna was excellent at keeping in touch and very accommodating.
 The property is beautifully decorated and very well appointed throughout.
 Great location, close to Princes Street, buses and tram stop.
 The Castle, Royal Mile are all in walking distance."

 "An exceptional place!
 Next to the high street and close to the public transport facilities.
 The place is sparkling clean and very well maintained.
 It is spacious and cozy.
 Lorna is extremely helpful and quick on her responses.
 10/10 will stay at this place when I go back to Edinburgh."

 "A very special property with many special touches to make you truly feel at home.
 A fantastic location to explore all the delights of Edinburgh"